pnp/blog/content/post/working-with-custom-connectors-in-power-platform-for-beginners.md

 {{< image alt="custom-connector-6.png" src="images/blog/working-with-custom-connectors-in-power-platform-for-beginners/custom-connector-6.png" >}}

-Select \"+ Import from sample\" and the next menu should look familiar to you.
+Select "+ Import from sample" and the next menu should look familiar to you.
 Here we can choose the **method** as well as the **URL**.

 In this case the method is: **GET**, the URL is